-Since 2014, the year after Steve’s untimely death, Hull FC and St Helens have played each other for the ‘Steve Prescott Cup’, taking the aggregate score from the two regular Super League season fixtures between the clubs to decide the winner.
+Since 2014, the year after Steve’s untimely death, Hull FC and St Helens have played each other for the ‘Steve Prescott Cup’.

 Hull FC Community Foundation

-Hull FC have always been one of the most proactive organisations in the city and the sport of Rugby League when it comes to their work in the community and the club’s Community Foundation continues to enhance, develop and expand even further.
+Hull FC have always been one of the most proactive organisations in the city and in the sport of Rugby League when it comes to their work in the community, with the club’s Community Foundation continuing to enhance, develop and expand even further.